Steaunk/PipeFusion/README.md

 1. PipeFusion is the best on both memory and communication efficiency.
 It dose not need high inter-GPU bandwidth, like NVLink.
 Therefore, it is lowest on latency for PCIe cluster.
 However, on NVLink, the power of PipeFusion is weakened.
 2. DistriFusion is fast on NVLink at cost of large overall memory cost using, and threfore has OOM for high resolution images.
 3. PipeFusion and Tensor parallelism is able to generate high resolution images due to their spliting on both parameter and activations.
 Tensor parallelism is fast on NVLink, while PipeFusion is fast on PCIe.
-4. Sequence Parallelism usually fast than tensor parallelis, but has OOM for high resolution images.
+4. Sequence Parallelism usually fast than tensor parallelism, but has OOM for high resolution images.